-Cystocele (bladder bulging into vagina), enterocele (bowel bulging into vagina), uterine prolapse can be associated conditions.
+Cystocele (bladder bulging into vagina), enterocele (bowel bulging into vagina), and uterine prolapse can be associated conditions.
+Upon noticing such issues for a few weeks, you should contact a specialist for rectocele treatment in Melbourne.

 Symptoms and Signs: